synacktiv/rulesfinder/README.md

 ## What is it?

-A long form article will soon be published.
+A long form article can be [read here](https://www.synacktiv.com/posts/tool/rulesfinder-automatically-create-good-password-cracking-rulesets.html).
+It explains what the idea behind the tool is, and what it does.

 ## Performance